 Level smart locks

 Level smart locks will be able to connect to Sidewalk via the Ring Video Doorbell Pro (2nd gen), which will allow owners to control the lock through the Ring app.
 (In the future, the lock will work with additional devices.)
 One of the previous limitations of the Level Bolt and Level Touch is that they were only compatible with HomeKit, so this will open things up a bit.
-This capability will be active by the end of May.

 Can I opt out of Amazon Sidewalk?